-Probably not but more importantly, eleven of these little guys have been released back onto the mainland effectively more than doubling their numbers.
+Probably not but more importantly, eleven of these little guys were released back onto the mainland back in 2020, effectively more than doubling their numbers.

-If you’re wondering, there’s 26, now.
+If you’re wondering, there are 26, now.
 That’s 26 more than there were for 3000-odd years.
 That’s a lot of time to be gone for.
 Damn, that’s a lot of responsibility.

 The lastest eleven devils to be released were done so with the help of Chris Hemsworth, a god amongst men, and Elsa Pataky into the 1000-acre wildlife sanctuary in Barrington Tops National Park, north of Sydney.

 The wildlife sanctuary will prevent the spread of disease (these bad boys are rid of the painful and fatal Devil Facial Tumor Disease), feral pests and noxious weeds ruining their new digs.
 The sanctuary will also be keeping out cars so that the devils don’t turn into bloody chip-stealing seagulls.

 The little devils were selected based on their likelihood to mate with one another because this is a long-term project with some mighty goals in place.